Skip to content

 world:set(player_entity, components.player, Players.Player1)

--- this will send the value of player_component to the client
+-- this will use the value of player_component in the client

 world:add(player_entity, jecs.pair(replecs.custom, components.player))